-Exit Capacity Release (ExCR) Methodology
+Exit Capacity Release (ExCR) Methodology Statement

-The Exit Capacity Release Methodology is produced in accordance with Special Condition C18 of the Licence.
-This document describes the methodology that National Grid NTS employs for the release of all exit capacity, i.e. incremental and existing system exit capacity.
+The Exit Capacity Release Methodology Statement is produced in accordance with paragraphs 6(b) and 6(d) of Special Condition 9B of the Licence.
+This document describes the methodology that National Grid employs for the release of all exit capacity, i.e. incremental and existing system exit capacity.